Snehatiwarideepti/Snehatiwarideepti/README.md

 ### 🔹 Phishing Website Detection
 Machine Learning model to detect phishing websites using URL and webpage features.

-### 🔹 Geo-Grow
-Agricultural intelligence platform providing crop recommendations and analytics.

 ### 🔹 Java Swing To-Do List
 Desktop task management application built with Java Swing.

+### 🔹 Scalable Thread Management Library
+A high-performance multithreading library designed to efficiently manage and schedule concurrent tasks with scalability and resource optimization in mind.

 ---